 Established in 1999, Law In Order Group of Companies (encompassing Law In Order Pty Ltd and Law In Order Electronic Pty Ltd) is the leading supplier of end to end document and digital solutions to the legal industry providing expert litigation support through our cost-effective document production, expert discovery management and specialist eHearing services.
-Law In Order has offices in Brisbane, Sydney, Melbourne, Perth, Singapore, Hong Kong and India.
+Law In Order has offices in Brisbane, Sydney, Melbourne, Perth, and India.

 Across our value chain, we aim to ensure that we and our business partners operate with respect for human rights.
 Since 2011, we have been a signatory to the United Nations Global Compact, which commits companies to 10 guiding principles on human rights, labour rights, environmental protection and measures to fight corruption.
 Our commitment to respect and support human rights is aligned to the UN Guiding Principles on Business and Human Rights.
 We also support the United Nations Sustainable Development Goals, with one of our four priority goals being Goal 8: decent work and economic growth.
 This goal includes the commitment to work to eradicate the many forms of modern slavery – such as forced labour or child labour - that exist.

 The Potential Modern Slavery Risks in Our Operations and Supply Chains